Are You In A Relationship With A Narcissist? Here Are 6 Narcissistic Love Patterns To Watch Out For

 Medically Reviewed By: Whitney White, MS. CMHC, NCC., LPC

 You knew you loved them from the moment you met them.
 Everything seemed perfect and life was finally falling into place.
 The feelings of a newfound love can be intoxicating.
-Once life starts to settle you may begin to realize that things are not quite what they seemed at first.
-This is normal with any relationship and it is healthy to look at your relationship with a critical eye to make sure it is, in fact, a healthy relationship.
+Once life starts to settle, though, you may begin to realize that things are not quite what they seemed at first.
+This is normal with any relationship,so it is healthy to look at your relationship with a critical eye to make sure it is, in fact, a healthy relationship.

 If you feel like your partner is more in love with themselves than with you, you’re not alone.
 Many people find themselves in relationships with partners that suffer from a narcissistic personality disorder (NPD).
-Studies have found that narcissistic personality disorder is prevalent in the US, with more than 6% of study participants having the disorder.
+Studies have found that narcissistic personality disorder is prevalent in the US.
 While it may be common to find yourself in a relationship with a narcissist, it isn’t easy.

 Narcissists are in love with an idealized, grandiose image of themselves.
 In other words, they are in love with the way other people view them.
 This makes it difficult, or even impossible for them to truly love others.
 Even though narcissists may be good at hiding their personality disorder, there are common narcissistic traits that give them away.
 If you are trying to spot a narcissist, look for the following narcissistic traits: